 The Old Days of Graphic Design

-In the “old days” of graphic design, we were heavily dependent upon hand-eye coordination to do the job correctly.
+In the “old days” of graphic design, we were heavily dependent upon hand-eye coordination in order to do the job correctly.

 I was graduating from a learner’s permit to a driver’s license at the same time I was learning to use a “blind-terminal” Compugraphic machine (i.e., no monitor to see what you’re typing!) at an after school job in the DC area.
-I learned to shoot “stats” (or called elsewhere, ‘PMTs’*), cut border tape, run galleys through waxers, and sweated and cried from x-acto blades while slicing out typos and pasting in fixes to layouts for books, magazines, brochures, and all the other sundry means of print communication.
+I learned to shoot “stats” (or called elsewhere, ‘PMTs’**), cut border tape, run galleys through waxers, and sweated and cried from x-acto blade cuts* while slicing out typos and pasting in fixes to layouts for books, magazines, brochures, and all the other sundry means of print communication.

 I drew line borders with technical pens on vellum, and scratched at the results with an X-Acto to fix corners and crooked lines.
-I ran back and forth to “Stat Houses” with corrections (and sometimes a lot of deadline anxiety).
+I ran back and forth to “Stat Houses” with corrections (and sometimes carrying the deadline anxiety of the whole department).

-I was taught to shoot negs, to blacken them with sharpies and red tape, and to creatively edit them with the edge of a knife.
+I was taught to shoot negs, to blacken them with sharpies and red tape, and to creatively edit them with the edge of an X-acto.
 Sometimes the staff in a pre-press operation wore white medical smocks, an image that combined twin aspects of their trade: cleanliness and performing surgery.
 What was the body?
 Expensive 4-color separation negatives (often costing thousands of dollars per set), prepared into complex layers for burning to printing plates.
-These men and women were usually called “strippers” (because of the act of stripping in negatives) and they were the final line of defense to prevent the printing of humiliating errors that had been missed by everyone else involved in the creative process.
+These men and women were usually called “strippers” (because of the act of stripping in negatives) and they were the final line of defense before printing began and the humiliating errors that had been missed by everyone else involved in the creative process became (expensively) obvious.

-The Apple Macintosh and the Postscript Laserprinter changed everything.
-It took over a decade, but the (relative) ease of use and the lower cost of materials destroyed Compugraphic** and a long, long list of vendors that specialized in supporting an industry based on special coated papers and chemicals that suddenly no longer needed them.
+The Apple Macintosh and the Postscript Laserprinter arrived and this changed everything.
+It took over a decade, but the (relative) ease of use and the lower cost of materials destroyed industry giant Compugraphic*** and a long, long list of vendors that specialized in supporting an industry based on special coated papers and chemicals that suddenly no longer needed them.

-** During this transition during the 1980s, it was a sad sight to see Compugraphic equipment stacked up in the rain, with the chemical processor leaning over against the pile.
-What was once only leased because it was too expensive to buy had become antique junk not worth retrieving by the leasing company.
+*** During this transition during the 1980s, it was a sad sight to see Compugraphic equipment stacked up in the rain, with the chemical processor leaning over against the pile, abandoned.
+What was once only leased because it was too expensive to buy had suddenly become antique junk not worth retrieving by the leasing company.